Animiral/go-strength-model/README.md

 The `sgffilter.py` script provided in this repository traverses a given directory and all its subdirectories for SGF files.
 Every file that contains a suitable training game is printed to the output file.
 Suitable games are no-handicap even 19x19 games with more than 5 seconds per move to think, have at least 20 moves played, were decided by either counting, resignation or timeout, and contain the string "ranked" (and not "unranked") in the GC property.

 ```
-$ python3 sgffilter.py path/to/dataset more/paths/to/datasets --output games.csv
+$ python3 python/sgffilter.py path/to/dataset more/paths/to/datasets --output csv/games.csv
 ```

 ## Judging Games